vxgmichel/pyweek-dojo/README.md

 ![Screenshot](/resource/image/screenshot.png?raw=true "ScreenShot")

 In one dojo, with one life, so one hit causes one win.
-The gameplay is based on the fact that you can grab the walls and ceiling of the room to jump on your opponent.
+The gameplay is based on the fact that you can hold on to the walls and ceiling of the room to jump on your opponent.

 Requirement
 -----------